Bladder Cancer

 Potentially Severe Side Effects

-Although severe side effects are not common, they can occur with certain bladder cancer treatments.
+Serious side effects are usually uncommon, but they can occur with some treatments.
 Ask your doctor whether any therapies in your treatment plan could cause them, and find out how to identify the symptoms.
 Report them immediately if they occur.
 Prompt medical attention can be lifesaving.

 - Infusion-related reactions most frequently occur with treatments given intravenously (IV) through a vein in the arm and usually happen soon after exposure to the drug.
 Reactions are generally mild, such as itching, rash or fever.
 More serious symptoms, such as shaking, chills, low blood pressure, dizziness, breathing difficulties or irregular heartbeat, can be serious or even fatal without medical intervention.